wp-plugins/announcement-ticker-highlighter-scroller/readme.txt

 Author URI: http://www.gopiplus.com/work/2010/07/18/announcement-ticker-highlighter-scroller/
 Tags: announcement, widget, ticker, highlighter, scroller, message Requires at least: 3.4
-Tested up to: 3.9
+Tested up to: 4.0
-Stable tag: 10.3
+Stable tag: 10.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plug-in will display the announcement with highlighter scroller.
+This plugin will display the announcement with highlighter scroller.
 It gradually reveals each message into view from bottom to top.

 == Description ==